Thutmose III: Death and burial

 According to Peter Der Manuelian, a statement in the tomb biography of the official Amenemheb establishes that Thutmose III died in Year 54, III Peret day 30 of his reign after ruling Egypt for "53 years, 10 months and 26 days" (Urk.
-180.15).
+180.15), corresponding to 11 March 1425 BC.
 Thutmose III died one month and four days before the start of his 54th regnal year.
 When the co-regencies with Hatshepsut and Amenhotep II are deducted, he ruled as sole pharaoh for just over 30 years.

-Thutmose's tomb (KV34) was discovered by Victor Loret in 1898 in the Valley of the Kings.
+Thutmose III's tomb (KV34) was discovered by Victor Loret in 1898 in the Valley of the Kings.
 Its plan is typical of 18th Dynasty tombs, with a sharp turn at the vestibule preceding the burial chamber.
 Two stairways and two corridors provide access to the vestibule, which is preceded by a quadrangular shaft or "well".

 A complete version of Amduat, an important New Kingdom funerary text, is in the vestibule, making it the first tomb where the complete text was found.
 The burial chamber, supported by two pillars, is oval-shaped and its ceiling decorated with stars, symbolizing the cave of the deity Sokar.
 In the middle lies a large red quartzite sarcophagus in the shape of a cartouche.
 On the two pillars in the middle of the chamber are passages from the Litanies of Re celebrating the later sun deity, who was identified with the pharaoh at this time.
 On the other pillar is a unique image depicting Thutmosis III being suckled by the goddess Isis in the guise of the tree.

 The wall decorations are executed in a simple "diagrammatic" way, imitating the manner of the cursive script of a funerary papyrus rather than the more lavish wall decorations typical of most other royal tombs.
 The colouring is similarly muted, executed in simple black figures accompanied by text on a cream background with highlights in red and pink.
 The decorations depict the pharaoh aiding the deities in defeating Apep, the serpent of chaos, thereby helping to ensure the daily rebirth of the sun as well as the pharaoh's own resurrection.